upbound/docs/content/accounts/authorization/k8s-rbac.md

 - A Kubernetes cluster with RBAC enabled
 - To attach your cluster to Upbound

-Users can authenticate to the single-tenant Connected Space with their Kubernetes credentials using this method.
+Users can authenticate to the single-tenant Space with their Kubernetes credentials using this method.

 ### Configuring Kubernetes RBAC